LearnLink Blog

 How to Use Each Wh-Word Simply

-• Who: We use 'Who' to ask about people.
+• Who: Use 'Who' for people.

 Sentence Structure: Who + helping verb + subject + main verb?